-Antoine Hubert never expected to become a chief executive.
+Antoine Hubert, CEO of Ynsect, never expected to become a chief executive.
 Certainly not back in the days when he was bass guitarist in the experimental heavy metal band Stale Fish, which mixed traditional French accordion music with tortured guitar riffs.

-Although, he says, playing in a band was good preparation for setting up a startup.
+However, playing in a band was good preparation for setting up a startup, he says.

 “I think music is a great entrepreneur experience.
 There are a lot of synergies with creating a band, innovating with songs and lyrics.
 All these incubators and engineering schools try to teach you how to work together but music is a particularly good way to learn to work in a group for a shared purpose,” he says.

 Even later, when Hubert chose agronomy over music as a career, setting up a company was far from his mind.
 Inspired by the way he had seen New Zealand farms use worms for composting food waste, Hubert became an environmental activist, developing a science education game and visiting schools to evangelise about the importance of insects in the food chain.

 Hubert was convinced that insects should be used far more as a protein source to help feed a world population of 9bn people by 2050 — much as was suggested in the famous 2013 UN report.
 But soon he started to feel that his small-scale vermicomposting talks were unlikely to change the world.

 “Sometimes you are just talking to five people.
 It is really long and exhausting work, and you don’t see any concrete impact.
 You are not going to change people’s habits with one or two games.
 Education is a very long-term thing,” he says.

 “We started discussing setting up a company, maybe a restaurant serving insects.
 But we are not really cooks.
 So we thought we should go upstream and farm insects, create a market for them.”